-An empirical study found that during minimization SGD spans a small subspace, implying an effective bias on the rank of the weight matrices [17].
-Furthermore, several other papers [18, 19, 20] examined the rank of weight matrices in neural networks that globally minimize a L_2 regularized loss.
-Specifically, [18] demonstrated that for data on a one-dimensional manifold, the weight matrices of a two-layer network become rank one at the global minimum, a finding later extended in [19] to show that the weight matrix has rank $\leq d$ when the data lies on a d-dimensional space.
-Additionally, [20] discovered that for sufficiently deep ReLU networks to fit the data, the weight matrices at the top-most layers become low-rank at the global minimum, which is also directly implied by the property of Neural Collapse[21].
-In separate work, [22] prove that for linear multilayer networks SGD but not GD has a non-zero probability to jump from a higher rank minimum to a lower rank one, assuming a matrix completion task and additive regularization as opposed to the more natural choice of regularizing the product of the norms of the layers (as we assume, see Appendix).
+In the non-linear case, the situation is more complex.
+An empirical study found that during minimization SGD spans a small subspace, implying an effective bias on the rank of the weight matrices [11].
+A couple of papers tried to study the inductive bias of gradient-based methods to learn low-rank weight matrices from a theoretical standpoint.
+For example, in [12, 13, 14] they considered a setting where the model is at the global minima of the L_2 regularization subject to fitting all of the training samples.
+For example, [13] showed that in this setting, the weight matrices of a two-layer network become rank 1 at the global minimum when the data is assumed to lie on a one-dimensional manifold.
+This result was later extended in [12] for datasets that lie on higher dimensional spaces.
+Additionally, [14] discovered that in sufficiently deep ReLU networks, when fitting the data, the weight matrices in the topmost layers become low-rank at the global minimum.
+This observation is also related to the property of Neural Collapse [15, 1].
+In separate work, [16] prove that for linear multilayer networks SGD, but not GD, has a non-zero probability to jump from a higher rank minimum to a lower rank one 1 .

-Despite recent progress in characterizing low-rank weight matrices at the global minimum, the underlying reasons behind the bias towards low rank during optimization have remained elusive.
-Prior research [23] has shown that training univariate linear networks on binary classification tasks with exponentially-tailed losses via gradient flow (GF) results in the model converging to weight matrices of rank one, provided that the data is linearly separable.
-In a more recent study [24], the authors extended this result and showed that when successfully training a ReLU network with multiple linear layers at the top, using GF, the top layers converge to rank one weight matrices.
+Despite recent advancements in understanding the tendency of weight matrices to be low-rank at the global minimum, the fundamental causes of this behavior during the optimization process are not yet fully understood.
+Previous studies [10] have demonstrated that when univariate linear networks are trained on binary classification tasks using exponentially-tailed loss functions through gradient flow (GF), the networks tend to converge to weight matrices with a rank of one, especially when the data is linearly separable.
+Building on this, a more recent paper [17] found that when training ReLU networks with multiple linear top layers using GF, these top layers also tend to converge to rank one weight matrices.